Ramón Rosa

-Ramón Rosa Soto (14 July 1848 – 28 May 1893) was a prominent lawyer, journalist, politician and liberal writer of the second half of the nineteenth century.
+Ramón Rosa Soto (15 July 1848 – 28 May 1893) was a lawyer, journalist, politician and liberal writer of the second half of the nineteenth century.
 He was the ideologue of educational changes of Liberal Reform in Guatemala and then in Honduras.
 He served as Principal Minister during the rule of his cousin, Dr. Marco Aurelio Soto and was associated with Soto's mining investments.